- Expanded Recycling

 VIP and Band Lounge stocked with Organic and Sustainable products from:

 A music festival is, for the duration of its existence, its own ecosystem.
-In the throes of an entertainment-packed long weekend, that has previously led to some titanic-sized trash piles at some of the country’s largest festivals.
+For the duration of its existence, a music festival is much like its own ecosystem, but in the throes of an entertainment-packed weekend, music festivals have previously led to some titanic-sized trash piles at some of the country’s largest festivals.
 Rolling Stone reported that the 2015 Bonnaroo Music and Arts Festival’s 90,000 attendees generated about 679 tons of waste in four days, a heap that doubled the average daily rate a U.S. consumer produces.
 Across the festival landscape, organizers are creating programs to eliminate waste, and Lincoln Calling is no exception.

 For the past 3 years, Lincoln Calling has embraced the Zero-Waste Initiative.
 We’ve partnered with Carson+Co Global to incorporate an array of sustainability programs.
 Together, Lincoln Calling and CCG are working with an array of groups that believe in creating environmentally friendly events.